-October is National Seafood Month—the perfect excuse to spend a few extra dollars on seafood for you and your family.
+Summertime is seafood season—the perfect excuse to spend a few extra dollars on fresh Alabama Gulf Seafood for you and your family, whether you’re vacationing or you’re here year round.

 But if you really want to support Alabama and Gulf fishermen, processors, wholesalers, retailers, and restaurateurs, we strongly encourage you to ask where your seafood came from.